-Whether you’re a complete novice or lawn care connoisseur, our informational yet easy-to-follow guides cover all aspects of grass sowing, growing and maintenance.
+Whether you’re a complete novice or lawn care connoisseur, our informational yet easy-to-follow guides cover all aspects of grass seed, grass sowing, lawn seed, growing and maintenance.

 How to get rid of leatherjackets

 Leatherjackets are a brown grub-like blight on many UK lawns causing clusters of yellowing, dead grass.
 If leatherjackets are present in your lawn, you may also notice birds attacking your grass trying to eat them (Starlings are particular fans of this delicacy!).

 Maintaining the pristine finish of a high-end cricket ground isn’t an easy task, especially with pitches in use for long periods of the spring and summer months.
 A well-managed pitch will ensure a fast, true and most importantly fair bounce which is vital in cricket.